waleed-sh/mlx-sparse/README.md

 > **Warning: beta release**
 > This is an early beta.
 APIs may change, bugs are expected, and some features
 > are still incomplete.
 Feedback and issue reports are very welcome!
+>
+> A lot of the linalg functionality is new and is currently being tested.
+> We welcome any and all feedback!
+Not all solvers are GPU supported ([see here](https://mlx-sparse.readthedocs.io/en/latest/user_guide/linalg.html#gpu-coverage)).

+> **Platform note**
+> GPU support in this version is Apple Silicon Metal only.
+CUDA is not
+> currently supported.

 `mlx-sparse` is an attempt at an MLX-native sparse array package.
 The public API is Python, while performance-critical operations are implemented as MLX primitives in C++